Mercury Insurance Offers New C - GuruFocus.com

 Mercury's new added protection comes with environmentally-friendly perks, while discounts put hard-earned money back in the pockets of policyholders

 LOS ANGELES, Dec.
-12, 2022 /PRNewswire/ -- Mercury Insurance (NYSE: MCY) today announces five new coverages and five new discounts available for homeowners and renters in Oklahoma.
+19, 2022 /PRNewswire/ -- Mercury Insurance (NYSE: MCY) today announces four new coverages and five new discounts available for homeowners and renters in Georgia.
 Mercury's new coverages provide additional insurance protections with an option for environmentally-friendly replacement products.
 Discounts are available for homeowners already taking eco-friendly measures and will put hard-earned money back in the pockets of policyholders.

-"It's important that we offer customers savings and great value, something Mercury has done since we first opened for business," said Jeremy Berlin, Mercury Insurance Product Manager.
-"Our goal is to continue providing our policyholders with coverages and savings that they can depend on."
+"One of Mercury's main priorities is providing policyholders with excellent coverages and more ways to save money in the midst of trying times," said Olivier Doolaege, Mercury Insurance Product Manager for Georgia.
+"Our additional coverages and savings are proof of the continued service we provide to our policyholders."

 New coverages include:

 - Green Home: Mercury will cover up to an additional 10% of the replacement costs for environmentally-friendly alternatives or construction methods with a covered loss.
 For example, if a homeowner with this additional coverage has damaged carpeting and selects an eco-friendly replacement, Mercury would issue funds up to 10% more than the costs to replace the carpeting so the homeowner can go with the green flooring option.
 The protection also extends to other types of property, such as an HVAC or appliances, when replaced with an eco-friendly product.
-"Each day we help policyholder's put their property back together and, at the same time, we see materials that will take a long-time to break down go off to landfills.
-Mercury is going to continue to help policyholders and, if we get the chance to, the environment as well," said Berlin.
+"Helping to put policyholder's lives back together is what Mercury does every day, however, the byproduct of that is large amounts of materials that take a long-time to break down go off to landfills.
+Mercury is doing its part to also help the environment as well," said Doolaege.

 - Matching of Undamaged Siding and Roofing: Many times, roofing or siding repair is limited to a damaged area of the home, and with time the older existing and non-damaged material will fade or the roofing or siding is no longer available.
 In the past, homeowners could end up with roofing or siding that does not match.
 Today, Mercury is providing two additional coverages—siding or roofing—that allow the undamaged portions to be replaced as well when there is a mismatch.